crashoverride777/swifty-receipt-validator/README.md

             // Inform user of error
         }
     }

-case .restored:
-    // Transaction was restored from user's purchase history.
-Client should complete the transaction. guard let productId = transaction.originalTransaction?.payment.productIdentifier else {
-        queue.finishTransaction(transaction)
-        return
-    }

-    let validationRequest = SRVPurchaseValidationRequest(
-        productId: productId,
-        sharedSecret: "your secret or nil" // Enter your shared secret if your have set one on iTunes, otherwise set to nil )

-    receiptValidator.validate(validationRequest) { result in
-        switch result {
-        case .success(let response):
-            defer {
-                // IMPORTANT: Finish the transaction ONLY after validation was successful
-                // if validation error e.g due to internet, the transaction will stay in pending state
-                // and than can/will be resumed on next app launch queue.finishTransaction(transaction)
-            }
-            print("Receipt validation was successfull with receipt response \(response)")
-            // Unlock products and/or do additional checks case .failure(let error):
-            print("Receipt validation failed with error \(error.localizedDescription)")
-            // Inform user of error
-        }
-    }
 ```

 Note: There is also `Combine` support for this method if you are targeting iOS 13 and above